×

 Courtesy Utah Geological Survey

-A map shows where an earthquake hit Wasatch County Thursday morning.
+A map shows where an earthquake hit Wasatch County on Thursday morning.

-A 3.9 magnitude earthquake struck south of Heber Valley early Thursday morning, rattling much of Wasatch and Utah counties.
+A 3.9-magnitude earthquake struck in the mountains south of Heber Valley early Thursday morning, rattling much of Wasatch and Utah counties.

-The earthquake occurred west of Independence at 12:11 a.m., just 19 miles east of Provo, and had a depth of 13.8 km, according to the University of Utah seismograph station.
+The earthquake occurred west of Independence at 12:11 a.m., 12 miles northwest of Strawberry Reservoir and had a depth of 13.8 kilometers, according to the University of Utah Seismograph Station.

-No damage is reported as of Thursday morning, a Utah Geological Survey spokesperson said.
+No damage was reported as of Thursday morning, a Utah Geological Survey spokesperson said.

-Several people noticed the quake and took to social media to react.
+Several Utah County residents who noticed the quake Thursday morning took to social media to react.

 “I just felt an earthquake in Provo, UT a few minutes ago,” X user Dan Fairbanks said.